Khoshi District: Villages

-The district has 86 villages and divided into four parts (Khoshi, Karizona, Manai, and Dobandi).
+The district has 86 villages and is divided into four parts (Khoshi, Karizona, Manai, and Dobandi).

 Main villages where Pashtuns are living are Dobandi, Manai, Darkh, Kandaw, Chenari, Tora Chena, Sher Agha, Baryam, fatihkhilo Karez, Darya Khan Karez, Sulimankhailo Karez, Degaan kariz, Kajer Karez, Gul Mohammad Khailo Karez and Sraghowanda.

 The main villages of Khoshi are Abtak, Bala Deh, Meyana Deh and Payan Deh, where Tajiks live.
 Shia are living in Abtak, Bala Dah, Meyana Deh and Payan Deh of Khoshi.

 Dobandi is one of the most destroyed areas as it was on the main supply road for Mujahideen during the Russian invasion in Afghanistan.

 Demographics

 The estimated population of Khoshi District in 2010 was roughly 30,000.

 Economic

 The area has been severely affected by drought in the past four years.
 The socio-economic situation of the residents is poor.
 The main sources of income are from agriculture, selling of wood and trading inside Afghanistan or Pakistan.